Elek Gives Back for FOP Awareness

 Get Involved & Help Fund FOP Research

-- Click here to meet the Scobles and view an FOP awareness video.
+- Meet the Scobles and view an FOP awareness video.

 - Tickets for this year’s Bingo for a Cure fundraiser are selling fast.
-If you are unable to attend, please consider donating online to benefit FOP research.
+If you can’t attend, please consider donating online to benefit FOP research.

-- Click here to donate to Joshua’s Future of Promises online or by check.
-One hundred percent of donations are given to fibrodysplasia ossificans progressiva research, disease awareness and family advocacy programs.
+- Donate to Joshua’s Future of Promises online or by check.
+One hundred percent of donations are given to fibrodysplasia ossificans progressiva research, disease awareness, and family advocacy programs.

 With the help of millions in funding, David and Stacy Scoble and many researchers remain hopeful that an FOP cure is within reach.